 After receipt of information indicating that cadastral surveys were being performed by a surveying graduate without the supervision of a registered cadastral surveyor, the Board appointed an independent investigator to determine if there was evidence of cadastral surveys being performed by the surveying graduate for a fee.
 Following investigation, the matter was referred to a PCRP.
-The PCRP hearing is due to be held in July 2016.
+The PCRP hearing was held in July 2016 and the charges were proven.
+A fine and costs order of \$14,860 was imposed.